East Sussex, United Kingdom

 Our provisional results for 2019 show an increase in all A Level and GCSE attainment measures.
 Together with all secondary schools nationally, we are awaiting the Department for Education’s publication of our final results along with Progress Scores for 2019.

 Beacon Academy is one of approximately 65 schools nationwide that has been selected to become a National Teaching School in the latest recruitment round, taking a leading role in recruiting and training new entrants to the profession.
 I am also one of approximately 75 Headteachers to be appointed to the role of National Leader of Education in the latest recruitment round.

 At Beacon Academy, the quality of teaching, learning and assessment is expected to be highly effective, enabling all students to make excellent progress.
 Our performance management systems and associated continuing professional development and learning (CPDL) are tailored to support excellence in teaching, focussing entirely on what good and outstanding teaching looks like in each subject across each key stage.
 We have a highly acclaimed NQT and ITT programme, recognised as outstanding.
 Furthermore, we have developed a programme to continue to support teachers in their second and third year with our Recently Qualified Teacher (RQT) programme.
 We have also developed and deliver an internal Excellent Teacher Programme (ETP) to support colleagues with their CPDL.

 Beacon Academy is on an exciting journey towards becoming an exceptional school.
-We are judged to be a good school with outstanding leadership.
+We are judged to be a good school with outstanding leadership and Personal development, behaviour and welfare.
 Ofsted and our results confirm this.
 Trustees, staff, parents and students know this.
 We have a rigorous, relentless and uncompromising focus on ensuring that all students leave Beacon with the best set of qualifications possible, equipping them for our rapidly changing, highly competitive but exciting world.